5 or 6 days

 8-9hrs · 25km

-After a tranquil evening in Sawmill Bay, venture out again for a relaxing paddle along another stunning stretch of wild coastline.
+After a tranquil evening in Sawmill Bay, venture out for a paddle along another stunning stretch of wild coastline.
 If the weather is friendly you'll continue on around Point Freemantle, heading towards possibly the best camp spot of the trip.
 Today is a full day of paddling, taking you into Heather Bay, a well-protected slab of emerald water that a variety of sea mammals and birds call home.
 Intrepid kayakers often see huge rafts of sea otters here.
 Set up camp on a beautiful beach with expansive views over towards Prince William Sound.
-Head out on a late afternoon hike through the rainforest to explore this remote spot on foot before settling in for more stories around the campfire.
+Head out on a late afternoon hike through the rainforest to explore on foot before settling in for more stories back at camp.

 Paddle through glacial ice